Frequently asked questions

 Qualified higher education expenses also include certain additional enrollment and attendance costs at eligible educational institutions for any beneficiary with special needs.

-Qualified higher education expenses also include (a) tuition in connection with enrollment or attendance at a primary or secondary public, private or religious school (up to a maximum of $10,000 of distributions per taxable year per beneficiary from all Section 529 plans)1; (b) expenses for fees, books, supplies and equipment required for the participation of a beneficiary in a certified apprenticeship plan1; and (c) amounts paid as principal or interest on any qualified education loan of either the beneficiary or a sibling of the beneficiary (up to a lifetime limit of $10,000 per individual).1 Review the Plan Description for additional information, including the state tax treatment of withdrawals for these expenses.
+Qualified higher education expenses also include (a) tuition in connection with enrollment or attendance at a primary or secondary public, private or religious school (up to a maximum of $10,000 of distributions per taxable year per beneficiary from all Section 529 plans)1; (b) expenses for fees, books, supplies and equipment required for the participation of a beneficiary in a certified apprenticeship plan1; and (c) amounts paid as principal or interest on any qualified education loan of either the beneficiary or a sibling of the beneficiary (up to a lifetime limit of $10,000 per individual).1 For more information on using 529s for apprenticeships, click here.
+Review the Plan Description for additional information, including the state tax treatment of withdrawals for these expenses.

 Footnotes